 Hear from a leading third-party administrator as they deliver an exclusive case-study into the applications of telematics in the motor claims business.

-- Learn how reduced failure demand in the claims process means more capacity for value touches from reduced leakage of customers and improved customer journey
+- Learn how reduced failure demand in the claims process means more capacity for value touches, assisting in reducing soft leakage and improving the customer journey

 - Tell-tale telematics: Understand how telematics can increase the speed and accuracy of reporting while mapping the accident and areas of damage to the vehicle